serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ![!test](https://user-images.githubusercontent.com/1587005/36065162-b4ad3c14-0e4b-11e8-8776-e19596546ce1.gif)

 **Note:** We also have a previous post on [making a serverless GraphQL API](https://serverless.com/blog/make-serverless-graphql-api-using-lambda-dynamodb/), which covers the process in more detail.

-End result?
-A GraphQL endpoint that reliably scales!

-The [example app](https://github.com/serverless/serverless-graphql) has the full walkthrough; give it a try and let me know what you think.

 ## Client Integrations (Apollo ReactJS, Netlify and S3)